-Using MT4 EA on MT5 as it seems technically impossible, and the existing MQ4 EA’s source file needs to be modified (some elements of it) for making it work perfectly on MT5.
+Using MT4 EA on MT5 as it seems technically impossible, and the existing MQ4 EA’s source file needs to be modified (some elements of it) to make it work perfectly on MT5.

 If you’ve got good knowledge regarding how MQL4’s language and environment vary from that of MQL4, then certainly, you can perform all those modifications.

 Here, we’ll demonstrate the conversion of MT4 EA to MT5 format with the help of MT4 EA by Average.mq4 EA.
 The reason behind selecting it was, firstly, it comes pre-installed with all MT4 installations, and secondly, the majority of the programmers are familiar with this EA.

 Using The Example “Moving Average.mq4” and Converting MT4 EA to MT5 EA

 - In MetaEditor 4, you’ll find the source file named “MQL4\Experts\Moving Average.mq4,” which you have to open.

 - Select + Copy All text by pressing Ctrl + A, Ctrl + C.

 - Press the F4 key and open the MetaEditor you find that the MT4 client terminal is open.